scyber2/codeFilmBot/README.md

 # codeFilmBot
-This is telegram bot to code research your favorite movies Link on telegram bot: https://t.me/kinofilms_for_code_bot
+This is telegram bot to code research your favorite movies.
+Link on telegram bot: https://t.me/kinofilms_for_code_bot